timfox456/java-fsd-dell/SportyShoes/README.md

  *  Browse the list of users who have signed up and be able to search users
  *  See purchase reports filtered by date and category

+## Additional Requirements

+ * The front end can be largely text (unless you otherwise desire), and there is no need for anything more than the minimal html/javascript/css as we will be covering that content in the next phase.
+ * Authentication can be enforced in any way you choose, and there is no requirement to strictly enforce security requirements.
+You can use Spring Security for authentication if desired but it's not required.
+ * I recommend that users be given a view to browse products and make "orders."
+However, there is no need to implmement payment/etc.  A "order" could be as simple as a "one-click" button next to the product that would generate an order.
+Things like shipping/etc are out of the scope for the prototype.
+   Complex order management like cancellation/etc is not required.

 ## Notes